Akhilkj123/Cyber-Security/6 - Log analysis using SIEM - Splunk/Splunk.md

 - Now we send the nmap logs to the splunk-enterprise
 ![image](https://github.com/Akhilkj123/Cyber-Security/assets/65653010/0d481bc0-203e-4bbf-ae55-952cda5f9f0e)

-- Now as a third person, if we search any scans in splunk we get
+- Now as a third person who only knows that a vulnerable scan has took place in it, we perform the command 'scan' in splunk
 ![image](https://github.com/Akhilkj123/Cyber-Security/assets/65653010/588dfe61-4bed-416b-acc2-6efc66dbc538)

-- Another method of search query if the third person knows the host name he/she can use
+- Another method of search query, if the third person knows the host name he/she can use
 ![image](https://github.com/Akhilkj123/Cyber-Security/assets/65653010/ad811d16-5d2c-4313-bd46-346fb486918d)

 - or If the index value is known to the person